Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 </div>

-If an interval crosses zero, it isn't significant.
-We can get a significant amount of information from this plot.
+If an interval crosses zero, it isn't significant and we can potentially disregard the information as inconclusive.

 #### Linear Regression

-We'll go into regression in more detail in a later chapter.
+We'll go into regression in more detail in several later chapter..
 Functionally, the output is the same as an ANOVA.

 ```r